 This is automatically populated with the namespace name, relay path and target sub-path specified.
-If using the examples above, it will be populated with something like:
+If using the examples above, it is populated with something like:

-When complete, click Finish.
+When complete, select Finish.
 The following activities occur in the background:

 The LOB Target is created as an application in IIS.
 This application uses the Runtime for this specific LOB Target.
 Runtime Components: BizTalk Adapter Service describes the IIS components.

-Right-click anywhere on the BizTalk Service project design surface, select Properties and update the BizTalk Service URL property to include your BizTalk Services name.
-This is the name that you provided in Azure Management Portal while provisioning the BizTalk Services.
+Right-click anywhere on the BizTalk Service project design area, select Properties, and update the BizTalk Service URL property to include your BizTalk Services name.
+This is the name that you entered in Azure Management Portal when creating the BizTalk Services.

-In the Properties grid, click the ellipsis (…) against the Runtime Security property.
+In the Properties grid, select the ellipsis (…) next to the Runtime Security property.

-In the Edit Security dialog box, select the security method you want to use and specify the relevant values.
+In the Edit Security dialog box, select the security method you want to use, and enter their values.

-Drag and drop the LOB Target onto the design surface.
+Drag and drop the LOB Target onto the design area.
 Note the Entity Name property of the LOB Target.
 The default value of the property is Relay-Path_target-sub-path.

-Open the .config file for the LOB target, which typically has the naming convention as RelayPath_target-sub-path.config.
-Specify the Service Bus issuer name and issuer secret, as shown below:
+Open the .config file for the LOB target, which typically has the RelayPath_target-sub-path.config naming convention.
+Enter the Service Bus issuer name and issuer secret, as shown:

 <tokenProvider> <sharedSecret issuerName="owner" issuerSecret="issuer_secret" /> </tokenProvider>